rafaelvzago/skupper-tests/README.md

 To include this collection in other playbooks:

-1. Add it to your `requirements.yml`:
+1. Add the collection to your `requirements.yml`:

    ```yaml
    - name: rhsiqe.skupper